 Norman Wisdom & Writer

 Jack started his theatrical career backstage and in film projection but soon found himself at home on stage.
-Over the last 15 years he has worked in a variety of roles in countless plays, musicals and pantomimes.
+Over the last 15 years he has worked in a variety of roles on countless theatre productions.

 In 2010 Jack founded Engine Shed Theatre Company and went on to co-adapt three episodes and two Christmas specials of the classic BBC sitcom, Steptoe and Son which met with approval from the original writers Ray Galton and Alan Simpson.
 Jack took the role of Albert Steptoe whilst producing and designing the productions.
 In 2015 Jack premiered his self-penned one man play based on the life and career of comedy icon, Norman Wisdom.
-The play opened to critical acclaim and was endorsed by Wisdom's estate.
-Wisdom of a Fool embarked on a UK Tour in 2016 continuing into 2018.
+The play opened to critical acclaim and was endorsed by Wisdom's estate before embarking on an extensive UK Tour.

 Television includes: Twirlywoos (BBC/Ragdoll) Radio includes: Barbara Windsor Celebrates (BBC Radio 2)